Enemy of the State (film): Plot

 Desperate, Dean calls Rachel to get in touch with Brill.
 The NSA intercept the call and send an impostor, but the real Brill intervenes.
-Brill — revealed to be Edward Lyle, a former NSA communications expert in hiding — removes the bugs on Dean's person and reveals the NSA's involvement.
-When Rachel is later found murdered, Dean and Lyle locate the original disc and identify Reynolds as the mastermind.
-However, their hideout is raided, the disc is destroyed, and they are forced to flee.
+Brill — revealed to be Edward Lyle, a former NSA communications expert in hiding — removes the bugs on Dean's clothes and reveals the NSA's involvement.
+Dean starts a fire in a hotel to distract Reynolds' henchmen and is chased through a tunnel and a sewer to evade them.
+He then finds that Rachel has been murdered and evidence planted to frame him as the killer.
+Heartbroken, Dean recovers the original disc and brings it to Lyle, who identifies Reynolds as the mastermind.
+However, their hideout is raided and blown up, and the disc is destroyed.

-Lyle reveals his past: he once worked in Iran during the revolution and escaped after his partner, Rachel's father, was killed.
-He now lives off the grid.
-While Lyle urges Dean to disappear, Dean insists on exposing Reynolds.
+Lyle reveals his background: he once worked in Iran during the revolution and escaped after his partner, Rachel's father, was killed.
+Convinced that someone in his own agency betrayed them, he has since lived off grid.
+While Lyle urges Dean to disappear, Dean insists on exposing Reynolds and clearing his name.
 They record Congressman Sam Albert, a supporter of the surveillance bill, in a compromising situation, then manipulate Reynolds into believing he is being blackmailed.
 They lure him into a meeting under the pretense of trading the tape.

-At the meeting, Dean deceives Reynolds by claiming the tape is hidden at Pintero's restaurant, which is under federal surveillance.
-Reynolds confronts Pintero, who misinterprets the demand as a threat involving separate evidence.
-A shootout ensues between the gangsters and NSA agents, leaving most of the participants dead.
+At the meeting, Dean deceives Reynolds by claiming the tape is concealed at Pintero's restaurant, which is under federal surveillance.
+Reynolds confronts Pintero, who misinterprets the demand as a threat involving separate evidence; unfortunately, a massive shootout ensues between the gangsters and the NSA agents, leaving most of the participants dead.
 Lyle streams the confrontation to the FBI, prompting a raid that ends the standoff.
-Reynolds' involvement is exposed.
+Reynolds' involvement is exposed, the survivors are apprehended, and Dean is rescued.

-In the aftermath, the surveillance bill is canceled by American federal legislators, the NSA covers up Reynolds' rogue operation, and Dean is exonerated.
-He reunites with Carla.
-Lyle, having escaped again, sends Dean a covert farewell message via television, showing himself enjoying life in a tropical hideaway.
+In the aftermath, the surveillance bill is canceled by American federal legislators, the NSA covers up Reynolds' rogue operation, and Dean is exonerated of all charges.
+He reunites with Carla and their son Eric.
+Lyle, having retreated again, sends Dean a covert farewell message via television, showing himself enjoying life in a tropical hideaway.